NURS 700 Foundations for Clinical Scholarship (3 SH)

 NURS 804 DNP Project Analysis & Dissemination (3 SH)

 This is the final course in the program.
 The focus of this course is for the student to analyze and disseminate their project.
 This course requires 120 practicum hours.

 NURS 898 Final Project Research & Writing (1 SH)

 Registration for this course gives students access to library and computer resources while finishing the requirements for the DNP project.
 It may only be taken after all other requirements have been satisfied and may be taken as many times as needed until the project is completed.
-This is a 14-week course.
+This is a full semester course.